József Keresztessy (fencer)

 József Keresztessy (7 August 1819 – 16 April 1895) was a Hungarian fencer.
 He was the founder of sword fencing in Hungary.
+His teacher was fencing reformer Luigi Barbasetti.

 He was born in Budapest, Hungary.
 He received a post at the Fencing Institution in Pest under the direction of Ignác Friedrich where he worked as an assistant.
 After practicing for six years, he obtained a masters diploma in fencing.
 He then taught at the National Fencing Institute in Budapest.
 During the Hungarian Revolution he was a member of Lajos Aulich’s company.
 He took part in the battles of Buda, Pered, and as a soldier of György Klapka, at the Battles of Komárom.
 His fencing school was opened in 1851.